Hieutapcode3/githup-Study-C-/README.md

-My name is Hieu , i'm 19 and it's my first time i use github
+My name is Hieu , i'm 19 and this is my first time using github